-The library is hosting a Smithsonian poster exhibit in January 2020: World War I: Lessons and Legacies.
+The library is hosting a Smithsonian poster exhibit for Autumn 2020: Votes For Women: A Portrait Of Persistence.

-This will be the first in a series of poster exhibits from the national museum.
-Check back in the coming months for information about new exhibits at your library.
+This will be the second in a series of poster exhibits from the national museum.
+Check back next year for information about new exhibits at your library.